Find the best prices for you!

 - The dargah (mausoleum) of Hazrat Khawaja Nizamuddin Auliya is in New Delhi, near Humayun's Tomb.
 Hazrat Khawaja Nizamuddin Auliya is a famous Sufi saint.
 A settlement, known as Nizamuddin, has grown around the dargah.
 The shrine also contains the marble tomb of Amir Khusro, the great Persian poet of Delhi, and a number of fine Mughal buildings.
 On Thursday evenings Qawal (devotional music) is sung, from about 6-7.30pm.

 - Paharganj is the busy backpacker district just west of the New Delhi Railway Station.
 It's a fantastic and frenetic introduction to Delhi.
 If you have the time to take a guided walk, take the Salaam City Walk during which former street children will share their stories of survival on the streets.
-The guides will also point out the contact points and shelters that the Salaam Baalak Trust provides.
+The guides will also show you the contact points and shelters that the Salaam Baalak Trust provides.

 - There is a light and sound show at the Red Fort most evenings.
 The show, in English and Hindi, is held after sunset except when it rains.